Investing

 Transcript

-Watch Sarah Harrison, senior portfolio manager for the Plus Fixed Income team, provide insights on fund performance, opportunities in global high yield markets and key lessons learnt now the fund has reached it’s one-year anniversary.
+Watch Sarah Harrison, senior portfolio manager for the Plus Fixed Income team, review how our 2024 global high yield themes played out and discuss the key opportunities for 2025

 Transcript